openearth/xbeach-docs/docs/xbeach_manual.rst

 In the Manning formulation the Manning coefficient (:math:`n`) must be specified.
 The dimensionless friction coefficient is calculated from equation :eq:`dimensionless-manning`.
-Manning can be seen as a depth-dependent Chézy value and a typical Manning value would be in the order of :math:`0.02 s/{m}^{1/3}`.
+Manning can be seen as a depth-dependent ChÃ©zy value and a typical Manning value would be in the order of :math:`0.02 s/{m}^{1/3}`.

 .. math::